 In a recent poll on LinkedIn, we asked what people would put in a connectivity Developer Hub, and the results confirmed that most saw it as a document library and a knowledge base.
 This response is hardly surprising as the few portals that we have seen in the market are generally limited to these elements.
 The feedback from connecting customers, however, is this simply acts to authenticate the document library and moves the information behind a login.
 All the other connection pains still apply.

 A portal can go much further than this.
 It can be a tool that guides customers through the whole onboarding process step by step.
 And once they are connected, it can provide ongoing support, upgrades and regression testing.
 The onboarding team are of course on-hand to answer questions about more complex functionality and nuances that make the firm unique.
 But a portal can cut out all the repetitive noise that seems to fill many onboarders’ days.

 Putting the customer in control:

 In a previous article, I outlined the inertia around the onboarding process and customers have become accepting of the status quo of PDF instruction manuals.
 I know firsthand that this is painful.
 Both customers and venues want to see change.
-With an increased focus on customer and developer experience, a support portal can lead a customer through a series of steps to connect, giving them back control – when customers log in for the first time, the screen will display what they need to start the process.
+With an increased focus on customer and developer experience, a Developer Hub can lead a customer through a series of steps to connect, giving them back control – when customers log in for the first time, the screen will display what they need to start the process.
 The user then sees the relevant information at the right time and can trigger each element of the process on their schedule.